 You can use the MouseKeyDo System as an adjunct to your prescribed treatment plan or as a self-paced training program.
-After completing training, you can turn to the CD-ROM and manual at any time to refresh your memory or reinforce your new skills.
+After completing training, you can turn to the CD-ROM and manual or online program at any time to refresh your memory or reinforce your new skills.
 The program is fully portable, letting you practice at work, at home, in a classroom, or at your doctor's or therapist's office.

 2. Who can benefit from the MouseKeyDo System?